-From a more practical point of view, a reversal of sterilization costs much less than a single attempt at In-Vitro Fertilization (IVF), and you can continue trying to get pregnant, "at no charge"; whereas, with In-Vitro Fertilization (IVF), a single attempt is more expensive than the reversal and if you are not successful, subsequent attempts at In-Vitro Fertilization (IVF) continue to cost more money.
+From a more practical point of view, a reversal of sterilization costs less than a single attempt at In-Vitro Fertilization (IVF), and you can continue trying to get pregnant, "at no charge"; whereas, with In-Vitro Fertilization (IVF), a single attempt is more expensive than the reversal and if you are not successful, subsequent attempts at In-Vitro Fertilization (IVF) continue to cost more money.
 The cost of a reversal of sterilization at ACFS is $9,109, which includes everything but the initial consultation (which can be used as a credit toward the surgery) and HIV and hepatitis B and C, which can be done by your PCP and covered by insurance.
-In-Vitro Fertilization (IVF) costs around $11,500 plus the cost of medications, generally takes 1-3 attempts to be successful, and requires a work-up (costing about $1500 but can be done by your OB/GYN) to be sure not to overlook anything that could affect the success of the In-Vitro Fertilization (IVF) procedure.
+In-Vitro Fertilization (IVF) costs around DOUBLE, generally takes 1-2 attempts to be successful, and requires a work-up (costing about $1500 but can be done by your OB/GYN) to be sure not to overlook anything that could affect the success of the In-Vitro Fertilization (IVF) procedure.
 With the reversal of sterilization, most couples will waive the work-up, because, if something is "missed", it can always be tested for and treated later and nothing is lost financially other than a little time.

 This fee includes everything but the initial consultation of $300, which can be applied to the cost of the procedure, and HIV and hepatitis B and C, which can be done by your primary care provider (PCP) and covered by insurance.

 All follow-up visits and consultations, urine pregnancy tests and OB ultrasounds are done at no charge.